 Flexitol Heel Balm

 As my Twitter bio says; “always has painted toenails”.
 I like my feet to look nice.
 Dry heels are my nemesis and I’ve rarely found anything that worked well.
 Flexitol heel balm costs around £5, I picked up a tube in the supermarket after seeing Jo Malone recommend it.
 Flexitol produces a noticeable difference and has been a saviour across a sandal-summer.

 Dove Derma Spa Summer Revived

 My skin is pale and doesn’t tan.
 Over the years I’ve tried various fake tan brands.
 Earlier in the year, I did a collaboration with Dove Derma Spa Summer Revived range and was given the product to try.
 I continued to use Dove across the summer.
 The coverage is very even and I love the colour.
 Next summer, I’m planning to purchase it with my own cash.

 Not everyone likes a lavender scent but I’m in the fan camp.
 Amphora Aromatics is Bristol based and supplies essential oils.
 It is rare that a sample inspires me to really want the product.
 I was given a sachet of Lavender Multi-purpose Gel which knocked around in a drawer for ages.
 Tried it.
 Loved it.
 I’ve whizzed through two containers worth and need to go back for more.
 Soft lavender scent, cooling all-purpose gel.
 Was perfect for the very hot summer.
-It feels relaxing and I like to use it at the end of stressful day.
+It feels relaxing and I like to use it at the end of a stressful day.
 I don’t have a product to photograph because I cut up the container to get the very last traces of gel.

-Marks and Spencer have up-ed their beauty game and at the last few years.
-They stock an impressive range of cool beauty brands and some high quality products under their own FORMULA label.
+Marks and Spencer have up-ed their beauty game and in the last few years.
+They stock an impressive range of cool beauty brands and some high-quality products under their own FORMULA label.
 These are my two favourites.